rdkit-rs/rdkit/README.md

 RDKit
 ---

-A high-level library for performing common RDKit tasks such as SMILE parsing, molecule normalization, etc. Uses the C++ API via bindings from [rdkit-sys](https://crates.io/crate/rdkit-sys).
+A high-level library for performing common RDKit tasks such as SMILES parsing, molecule normalization, etc. Uses the C++ API via bindings from [rdkit-sys](https://crates.io/crate/rdkit-sys).

 Prerequisites